Practice Areas

 • How strong an effort the owner has made to keep the information secret

-• How much of the information is known to how many people, both inside and outside of the business
+• How much of the information is known to how many people, both inside and outside the business

 Only the third factor can really be judged objectively.
 The value of the information and the efforts to maintain its secrecy necessarily involve looking at many circumstances and trying to reach a reasonable decision.